Is My Teen in Distress? Exploring Signs and Solutions

 The Modern Teenager: A Day in the Life

-Dawn breaks, and the sound of an electronic melody pierces the silence.
+Dawn breaks and the sound of an electronic melody pierces the silence.
 A teenager, let’s call him Jake, groggily reaches out for the source: his smartphone, serving as an alarm, a window to the world, and so much more.
 As Jake pushes the covers off, he’s already scrolling through notifications, glimpsing a patchwork of overnight messages, trending news, and reminders.

 Jake’s day is a whirlwind of stimuli, only a fraction of which are tangible.
 While his parents remember a world of handwritten notes, dial-up internet, and the thrill of waiting for their favorite show’s weekly episode, Jake’s reality is markedly different.
 His world is instantaneous, diverse, and vast, but it comes with its own unique challenges.